NLnetLabs/rotonda-doc/manual/source/building.rst

 C Toolchain
 """""""""""

 Some of the libraries Rotonda depends on require a C toolchain to be present.
 Your system probably has some easy way to install the minimum set of packages to build from C sources.
-For example, this command will install everything you need on Debian/Ubuntu:
+For example, this command will install everything you need on Debian/Ubuntu, provided the currently logged in user has enough privileges to install system packages:

 .. code-block:: text